larrype/docker-image-resource/README.md

 * `tag`: *Optional.* The value should be a path to a file containing the name of the tag.

+* `additional_tags`: *Optional.* A list of strings containing tag names or paths files containing tag names.
+For each string, if a file is found at that path the contents of the file will be used as the tag, if not found, the string will be used as the tag.

 * `tag_prefix`: *Optional.* If specified, the tag read from the file will be prepended with this string.
 This is useful for adding `v` in front of version numbers.